Al-Khamsun (The Fifty)

 Tuition fee: Free

 Important: Students that register but fail to attend will be blacklisted.
-As there is a student limit, please be mindful that a student's absence inappropriately impacts others.
+As there is a student limit, please be mindful that a student's absence impacts others.